-For a moment Jack considered telling Meagan about Corie but at the last second he chickened out.
+For a moment Jack reconsidered telling Meagan about Corie, but at the last second he chickened out.

 He is a retired octogenarian named Earl.
 We met on the pier.
 He was fishing next to me.
-I gave him a spot I caught and we got to talking.
-Very interesting fellow.
+I gave him a spot I caught, and we got to talking.
+Fascinating fellow.

 Jack pictured Meagan’s mouth twisted into the frown she always affected when she thought he wasn’t telling her everything.

 Sure, Dad, Earl.
 I’ve got to get going.
 Early meeting and I’m supposed to bring the bagels.
 Glad you’re doing okay.
 Love you.

 Jack sent back, Love you, too, Baby Girl.
 G’nite.